CLOSE SEARCH

 How to Remove a Director

-Home Commercial law Directors Duties Removing directors
+Home Commercial law Directors Legal Advice Removing directors

-Solicitors to Advise on Removing a Director
+Solicitors to advise on removing a director

-In addition to the grounds for, legal issues and potential complications with removing a director, it is always worth remembering that in many cases, once relationships and trust have broken down, a negotiated outcome can be best for all, which may mean the director resigning on suitably agreed terms.
-We are experienced in negotiating director exits including any employment law and shareholding issues.
+It is always worth remembering that in many cases, once relationships and trust have broken down, a negotiated outcome can be best for all, which may mean the director resigning on suitably agreed terms.

 Please do get in contact to discuss how we can help.